Wish your team could JUST WORK TOGETHER instead of bickering?

 I’ve trained thousands of people to use conflict resolution, communication and collaboration skills.
 Over the past 25 years, I’ve developed unique skills and tools that take the mediation process from “finding solutions people can live with” to “transforming relationships and preventing conflict.”

 As more and more people experienced the outcomes of my methods, some of my clients asked if I could provide a self-directed learning experience that their teams could undertake without in-person coaching.
 So I developed the solution they were asking for – and almost immediately, 85 people signed up to use it!

 They’re already getting excellent outcomes from the program.
 Now it’s your turn.

-How Collaboration In A Box Helps
+How Collaboration In A Box for Teams Works

 The Collaboration In A Box card deck gives your team an effective and easy-to-use tool to pinpoint the needs that must be met in any conflict, creating the foundation for satisfactory solutions.